 OpenID Connect (OIDC): This option lets users log in to clusters from the console using their identity from a third-party OIDC identity provider such as Okta or Microsoft AD FS.
 You might want to use this option if your users have existing usernames, passwords, and security group memberships from your provider.
 You can find out how to set up third-party OIDC authentication for your clusters in the following guides:

-Configure clusters for Anthos Identity Service with OIDC: This guide shows you how to set up OIDC authentication on a cluster by cluster basis.
+Configure clusters for GKE Identity Service with OIDC: This guide shows you how to set up OIDC authentication on a cluster by cluster basis.

-Set up Anthos Identity Service for a fleet: This option lets you set up OIDC at the fleet level.
+Set up GKE Identity Service for a fleet: This option lets you set up OIDC at the fleet level.